Read ends drought, lifts Flyers to 3-1 win over Canadiens

+PHILADELPHIA (AP) -- Matt Read ended a long scoring drought with a strategy that sounded easy: He just shot the puck hard.

-PHILADELPHIA (AP) -- Matt Read scored the tiebreaking goal early in the third period to end his long drought and lead the Philadelphia Flyers to a 3-1 victory over the Montreal Canadiens on Thursday night.
+Read netted the tiebreaking goal early in the third period to lead the Philadelphia Flyers to a 3-1 victory over the Montreal Canadiens on Thursday night.

 Claude Giroux also scored and Sean Couturier had an empty-netter in the final seconds for the Flyers, who opened a five-game homestand - their longest of the season - by winning their fourth in the last five.